Pareto Efficient Nash Implementation Via Approval Voting: Virtual Implementation without Domain Restrictions

-\begin{theorem} There is no mechanism that satisfies uniqueness and existence of $\varepsilon$-Pareto efficient equilibrium for $\varepsilon<\frac{1}{2}$. \end{theorem}
+\begin{proof} We set $\varepsilon<\frac{1}{2}$, and we prove that every mechanism that satisfies existence of $\varepsilon$-Pareto efficient equilibrium must violate uniqueness of equilibrium outcome.

-\begin{proof} Informally, the idea is to consider the collection $((0,1),(1,1))$ where player 2 is indifferent between the two alternatives.
-Player 2 may act as if the collection is $((0,0),(1,1))$, which in an approximately efficient mechanism should result in a high weight for the second action.
-Or, Player 2 may act as if the collection is $((0,1),(1,0))$, which should result in a lower weight to the second action.
+Informally, the idea is to consider the utility profiles $((0,1),(1,1))$ where player 2 is indifferent between the two alternatives.
+Player 2 may act as if the utility profiles are $((0,0),(1,1))$, which in an approximately efficient mechanism should result in a high weight for the second action.
+Or, Player 2 may act as if the utility profiles are $((0,1),(1,0))$, which should result in a lower weight to the second action.
+This leads to two different equilibria outcomes.